GATE Syllabus for Mechanical Engineering 2026- Download GATE ME Syllabus PDF, Subject-Wise Weightage, Important Topic

 • The General Aptitude section will consist of 10 questions for 15 marks and 15% of weightage in total syllabus

-• The Engineering Mathematics will have around 10-12 questions for around 13 marks and making approximately 13 % weightage.
+• The Engineering Mathematics will have around 10-12 questions for around 13 marks and will have approximately 13 % weightage.

 • The Core subjects of ME will have the highest number of questions, around 43-45, with a total of 72 marks out of 100 (72% weightage)